-Taking the plan the course instructor has been developing, run it with the students as the snorkel guiding group.
-This will be a halfday session and will show the students a complete snorkel guiding excursion from start to finish.
-One student in the group will be given a scenario on waterproof paper, and at a certain time, they will be asked to act this out.
+Taking the plan the course instructor has been developing, they will run it with all of the students as the snorkel guiding group.
+This will be a half day serial and will show you a complete snorkel guiding excursion from start to finish.
+One of you in the group will be given a scenario on water-proof paper and at a certain time you will be asked to act this out.
 It will involve a rescue back to the point of safety (shore or boat).
 The course instructor will act this out for the benefit of the students.